realm/realm-dart/README.md

     import 'package:realm/realm.dart';
     ```

-* Declare a part file `catalog.realm.dart` in the begining of the `catalog.dart` dart file after all imports.
+* Declare a part file `catalog.realm.dart` in the beginning of the `catalog.dart` dart file after all imports.

     ```dart
     import 'dart:io';